Arcangelo's Tube Map

 The map is structured around the traditional main features of the underground network.
 The Circle line is depicted with an enlarged and stylised geographical shape, echoing the first Beck map.
 The horizontal (Central line) and vertical (Northern line) axes feature straight lines reminiscent of the original Garbutt design.
 The new supplementary axes (Elizabeth line, Thameslink) have been depicted with innovative configurations.
 These four axes are vital routes for navigating London, requiring clear representations, especially in the central sections.
 Positioned at the very centre of the map, the visual landmark of the West End "cross shield" of lines provides immediate orientation.

 The use of a grid with a fixed minimum distance between lines has resulted in expanded and clearer intersections, improving readability.
 Additional information such as rail stations, accessibility, and fare zones are presented in a manner that is not visually intrusive.
-Nevertheless, the map includes all information displayed on the current TfL Tube Map, along with additional details such as the Riverbus service, peak services of the Elizabeth Line, and plenty of additional walking links, promoting their use.

-Mapping Clarity: Fifteen Revisions and Eight Versions
+Mapping Clarity: Seventeen Revisions and Ten Versions

 Octolinear Tube Maps